c4syner/Dweety/README.md

 2. Clone this repo into your directory and your done!
 No extra dependencies or installations needed!

 ## Running the Programs
-Due to my limited coding abilities you must have 2 programs running at the same time:
+ To use this you must have 2 programs running at the same time:
   - The Chat Receiver
   - The Message Sender